GLOBE-Community-Support/FAQ-GIF-Creator/README.md

 Allows CST to create animated GIF images for FAQ pages by provisioning a desktop system with the GIF software ready to use

-Ansible and Vagrant need to be pre-installed and setup on the host machine before running this code
+Ansible, VirtualBox and Vagrant need to be pre-installed and setup on the host machine before running this code

 Instructions:
 - vagrant up